primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/v2/transfer-request-owner.png)

 At this point, the record owner can choose whether or not to transfer the record to you.

-TODO - confirm: accepting transfer functionality is not in v2 yet...?

 ## Referrals